Bookings Workflow

 Entry

-As your Workflow expands, you may find that you wish to start your Opportunities on another Step.
-This first Step, from where all Opportunities will start from, is called the Entry.
+As your Workflow expands, you may find that you wish to start your Bookings on another Step.
+This first Step, from where all Bookings will start from, is called the Entry.

 To designate the Entry: